Backyard Bark Beetles

 |How to Join||

-It is beetle trapping season (spring/summer) again!
+During the beetle-trapping season (spring/summer), become a citizen scientist and find out what bark & ambrosia beetles are in YOUR backyard!
 Go to http://backyardbarkbeetles.org/.
 Scroll down and enter your information under "Join the Project" to sign up.
 Create a trap by following the directions on our website, collect your beetles, log in to get a sample number, and then send us your beetles so we can identify them for you!

 Teachers visit http://backyardbarkbeetles.org/#openModal2

 |Project Timing||Bark beetles are most active during the spring/summer; therefore, spring/summer is the best time to collect beetles.|

 |Materials List||USPS Small Flat-Rate Box, 2L bottle, alcohol-based hand sanitizer, string|